Noise analysis of the Indian Pulsar Timing Array data release I: Introduction

 The intrinsic wander of the rotation rate of the constituent pulsars, the variations in DM and scatter-broadening, as well as the instrumental noise of radio telescopes are often covariant with the slowly varying GW signature in the data and act as sources of chromatic and achromatic noise.
 The detection and characterization of GWs are strongly affected by the faithfulness of noise models and can be highly dependent on custom noise modelling for each pulsar \cite{caballero2016,lentati2016,ArzoumanianBaker+2020,chen2021,ChalumeauBabak+2022}.
 Characterizing these single pulsar noise processes, which are uncorrelated across the constituent pulsars, is a crucial first step for extracting the weak GW signal, which is otherwise correlated across pulsars \cite{GonchorovReardon+2021,ChalumeauBabak+2022,ArzoumanianBaker+2020,AntoniadisArzoumanian+2022}.

 This work presents the single pulsar noise analysis (SPNA) of the 14 pulsars present in the InPTA DR1 using the \enterprise{} package \cite{EllisVallisneri+2019}.
 We perform Bayesian model selection among a finite set of noise models for each pulsar based on the Bayes factors estimated using the \dynesty{} package \cite{Speagle2020}, which implements the dynamic nested sampling algorithm \cite{nestedsampling}.
 Finally, we perform parameter estimation for the preferred noise model using \ptmcmc{}~\cite{EllisvanHaasteren2017}.
-We note that corresponding noise analyses have also been carried out with EPTA DR2 for six pulsars~\cite{ChalumeauBabak+2022} and the PPTA DR2 dataset for 26 pulsars~\cite{GonchorovReardon+2021}, and we shall also do a comparison with their results for the same pulsar as appropriate.
+We note that corresponding noise analyses have also been carried out with EPTA DR2 for six pulsars~\cite{ChalumeauBabak+2022} and the PPTA DR2 dataset for 26 pulsars~\cite{GonchorovReardon+2021}, and we shall also do a comparison with their results for the same pulsar as appropriate. \bthis{We should note that with a relatively modest timing baseline of 3.5 years, the red noise modeled using the InPTA dataset may be inconsistent with the other PTAs, which have a timing baseline of over a decade.}

 The rest of this article is organized as follows: Section~\ref{sec:inpta-dr1} briefly describes the InPTA DR1.
 Section~\ref{sec:noise-models} discusses the various noise sources incorporated into our analysis.
 Section~\ref{sec:anl-tech} discusses the Bayesian analysis methodology for noise model selection and parameter estimation.
 Section~\ref{sec:discussion} discusses the noise modelling results for each pulsar.
 We present our conclusions in Section~\ref{sec:conclusion}.